 - regular maintenance fees

 - Purchased building non-compliant with the state laws and bye-laws.

 - Lack of detailed drawings of structural details, electrical fittings, plumbing, drainage and water supply can lead to several problems in the future.

 - Improper or insufficient or forged signature on the agreement.

-Even a small negligence can lead to a lot many troublesome circumstances.
+Even small negligence can lead to a lot of many troublesome circumstances.
 Though it is challenging to take care of every little nuance, it is crucial to do so, and one should not hesitate from taking adequate help whenever needed.